 Garden Club times during the regular school year:

 We are always looking for more help and volunteers from the community in the garden!
 During the growing season, the garden is open to the community to plant, maintain, and harvest.
-Community garden hours are every Friday from 12:30 - 1:30 pm.
-It is also possible to set up other times as needed.
-Please contact our garden coordinator, Sarah Mason, or STEM coordinator, Sheryl Wells, if you are interested in getting involved.
+We will be building a new garden for our new school but have a small garden at our temporary site and are close to the Bonito Community Garden.
+Here we have had the privilege of planting native wildflowers and bushes to contribute to Bonito’s pollinator garden, as well as trees to be transplanted to our new school garden next year.
+Please contact our garden coordinator, Victoria Lewis, or STEM coordinator, Sheryl Wells, if you are interested in getting involved!

-Every Friday, beginning at 11:15 until supplies run out, families come by the front lawn of Killip to pick up FREE fresh produce.
-This produce is provided as a project of the Killip Garden in conjunction with the Flagstaff Family Food Center.
-Look for the fantastic Vegetable Stand made by the 2019-2020 first graders during their farm to table STEM unit.
+Every Friday, beginning at 11:00 until supplies run out, families come by the Killip bus zone to pick up FREE fresh produce.
+This produce and other food is provided as a project of the Killip Garden in conjunction with the Flagstaff Family Food Center.

 Fall- Harvest Festival is a celebration of all things regarding local food.
 The event features tours of the Killip Garden, food booths from local restaurants, games run by Killip staff, and activities from the Arboretum, Refugia Gardens, the YMCA, and so much more.